By Gazelle Buchholtz

 “But the shift must make a clash in the care of eggs and the newly hatched chicks.
 Feathering birds are keen on taking care of their offspring, fewer reptiles are on that task.
 It could leave the eggs vulnerable,” follow up his daughter.

-“There must be some birds, or new reptiles, or whatever they are, escaping into the wild and make it,” adds Doreen to the family think tank.
+“There must be some birds, or new reptiles, or whatever they are, escaping into the wild and making it,” adds Doreen to the family think tank.

 They both look at her baffled.

 “It can’t be the case,” Theodore states surely and continue with his teacher voice, “Look at the news, it’s all about mass bird death these days.
-It’s years ago we heard that the majority of egg laying hens got broken keel bone, broken from within.
+It’s years ago we heard that the majority of egg-laying hens got broken keel bones, broken from within.
 Nothing was done at the time, and it kept going downhill.
-The artificial breeding pressure causes the destruction of the very same egg production system, and the birds, bred to lay too many and too large eggs.
+The artificial breeding pressure causes the destruction of the very same egg production system, and the birds, are bred to lay too many and too large eggs.
 Escaping birds would have been found, or they wouldn’t make it as free beings.
 There isn’t much wild nature left.
-Farm land and city life isn’t exactly the optimal living place.
+Farmland and city life isn’t exactly optimal living place.
 For the new reptiles, the changes are happening too fast.
-Whether they are old or new egg laying creatures, they must all have collapsed.”
+Whether they are old or new egg-laying creatures, they must all have collapsed.”

 But what was it the girl said?
 She wanted to go egg hunting in the wild.
-Doreen lights up by the idea.
+Doreen lights up at the idea.

 Part II coming next month…